syncfusion-content/blazor-docs/blazor/datagrid/getting-started.md

 The argument passed to the [OnActionFailure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionFailure) event contains the error details returned from the server.

-N>  recommend you to bind `OnActionFailure` event during your application development phase, this helps you to find any exceptions.
+N> We recommend you to bind `OnActionFailure` event during your application development phase, this helps you to find any exceptions.
 You can pass these exception details to our support team to get solution as early as possible.

 The following sample code demonstrates notifying user when server-side exception has occurred during data operation,